Gladi023/Horiseon_SEO/README.md

 ## Usage
 1. The website can be deployed with the following link: https://gladi023.github.io/Horiseon_SEO/
-2. After deploying the website the user can click on the top sections: "Search Engine Optimization", "Online Reputation Management", and "Social Media Marketin".
+2. After deploying the website the user can click on the top sections: "Search Engine Optimization", "Online Reputation Management", and "Social Media Marketing".
 As shown below:
 ![Screenshot of first half of the website](./assets/images/TopSections.png)

 The sections at the top are linked to the bottom sections that corresppond to them as shown below: